fesua/dual_viewer/README.md

 python sibr_viewer.py -m /path/to/model_A /path/to/model_B --refine_iters 1000 --refine_downscale 2
 ```

-Open `localhost:8080` in a browser.
+Then open `localhost:8080` in a browser.

 ## How it works